RareRuminare/rareruminare.github.io/_includes/clive/beef.md

 Price: €280 (€14 per kg) including delivery.

-You can find out more about how or animals live and our beef is prepared [here](/blog/our-beef)
+You can find out more about how our animals live and the beef is prepared [here](/blog/our-beef)

 # How to order?